CMU-MultiComp-Lab/social-iq-2.0/_pages/about.md

 There will be over $1,200 in total prizes.
 We will give the following awards and may create additional awards as well.
 - **Challenge Winner**: highest performing submission
 - **Best Few-Shot Paper**: best paper in the Few-Shot Research Focus (described below)
-- **Best Fusion and Reasoning Paper**: best paper in the Fusion and Reasoning Focus
+- **Best Fusion and Reasoning Paper**: best paper in the Fusion and Reasoning Focus (described below)

 ## Research Focuses 🔍
 In order to encourage diverse, innovative research into solving the Social-IQ 2.0 task, submissions will specify one of three research focuses.